 Why vaping matters in visitor spaces

-How vape detectors really work
+How vape detectors in fact work

 Where vape detection and visitor management intersect

-Policy first, then technology
+Policy initially, then technology

 Choosing vape detectors with visitor management in mind